GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

 2 - Suricate Reports

-This mode simply forwards all reports to Suricate.
+This mode simply forwards all reports to Suricate, using the Standard API to post reports.

 Set your account settings in `custom.py`: